Learn-to-Read Logo

 • They introduce over 2500 new vocabulary words throughout the 72 learn-to-read phonics books.
 These are discussed for meaning before the book is read.
 The new words in each book are found on the front word preview page.

-• Oral and print vocabulary is used with books, with the Writing Activities and with the I Am Learning to Read CD.
+• Oral and print vocabulary is used with the books and the Writing Activities.

 • One or more value words are included on every front page review.